Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field

 \subsection{Environment}

 The environment is a critical factor in the formation and evolution of dwarf galaxies, especially low-surface-brightness galaxies.
-Here, we investigate the environment of Zangetsu, focusing on searching for galaxies it could have interacted with and potential dark matter halo hosts.
+Here, we investigate the environment of Zangetsu, focusing on the search for galaxies it could have interacted with and potential dark-matter halo hosts.
 The successful identification of a host galaxy/halo would provide a more accurate redshift to estimate Zangetsu's physical size and stellar mass and offer clues to its possible formation channels.